God Bless You, Dad

-INTRO: My dad is now 91 years of age and has been in aged care for three years.
-I started writing this poem in 2018 when dad went to live in an aged care home and finished it for this Father’s Day 2021.
-Over the past few years, I have watched him fight to hold on to his independence and full facilities up until the moment he had to let go of each one like, driving a car, going fishing, riding his motorcycle, his hobby of woodturning, fixing shoes and gluing up broken things around the house.
+My dad is now 94 years of age and has been in aged care for several years.
+I started writing this poem in 2018 when Dad went to live in an aged care home and finished it for Father’s Day 2021.
+Over the past few years, I have watched him struggle to hold on to his independence and full facilities up until the moment he had to let go of each one like driving a car, going fishing, riding his motorcycle, his hobby of woodturning, fixing shoes and glueing up broken things around the house.

 Faithfully you have prayed every day